musikinformatik/WavesetsEvent/README.md

 An updated wavesets implementation

 This combines the Wavesets Quark by Alberto de Campo and work by Till Bovermann.
-It adds a better event support and loading selected channls of multichannel files.
+It adds event support and loading selected channels of multichannel files.